redhat-guidehouse-daybreak/daybreak-tenant-gitops/README.md

 The scripts require a user with sufficient permissions for installing and configuring operators, typically the `opentlc-mgr` user account on a Red Hat Demo System hosted cluster.

+## Custom Domain
+The default custom domain for the cluster is `apps.<cluster-name>.....openshiftapps.com`.
+You can get this by executing `oc describe ingresscontroller default -n openshift-ingress-operator`
+Before you run bootstrap for daybreak-tenant-gtops, you must update `tenant/daybreak/components/3scale/overlay/default/patch-domain.yaml` with the correct domain name

 ## Running the Cluster Bootstrap

 Execute the bootstrap script to begin the installation process: